Baldur von Schirach: Gauleiter and Reichsstatthalter of Vienna

 On 7 August 1940, Hitler appointed Schirach to succeed Josef Bürckel as Gauleiter and Reichsstatthalter of the Reichsgau Vienna, powerful posts in which he remained until the end of the war.
 He was sworn in as Reichsstatthalter by Hitler in Berlin on 29 September 1940.
 He also succeeded Bürckel as Reich Defense Commissioner of Wehrkreis (Military District) XVII, which, in addition to his own Reichsgau, included Reichsgau Upper Danube, Reichsgau Lower Danube and part of Reichsgau Sudetenland.
 He retained his position as Reichsleiter for Youth Education.

 Bürckel had been widely disliked, partly due to employing mainly functionaries from outside Vienna, and due to his brutal methods.
 Schirach took a different approach, employing Austrian National Socialists, and ingratiating himself with the Viennese population.
 He declared his "love for this blessed and gifted city with its immeasurable cultural treasures", but stressed its position in the greater German Volksgemeinschaft ("people's community").

 Schirach took up residence in the Hohe Warte villa of his predecessor Bürckel, a building now occupied by the Embassy of Egypt.
 Henriette was delighted with the move.
 The Schirachs continued to live luxuriously.
 They had no qualms about stealing public money and property, and the property of Jews.
 Their house was decorated with furniture, artworks, rugs and tapestries stolen from Jews; the house itself had belonged to a Jew who had fled the country.
 One stolen painting by Lucas Cranach the Elder was bought by Schirach, with special permission from Hitler, for 30,000 Reichsmark, more than Schirach's father's annual salary.
 It was rediscovered in 1999 and sold for $600,000.
 Another painting by Pieter Brueghel the Younger was stolen from Jews who were deported to Theresienstadt where they died.
 It was purchased by Schirach for 24,000 Reichsmark, again with permission from Hitler.
 It was rediscovered in 2003 and sold for $688,000.
 The Schirachs bought around 12 paintings from Alois Miedl.
 They bought 25 paintings from the Mühlmann agency, totalling 244,000 Reichsmark, selling most of them at a profit.
 In 1944, Schirach accepted a violin from the State Opera's collection, which was never returned.
 Schirach also made presents of public property to other people, such as a valuable table to Galeazzo Ciano, and an Italian Renaissance box to Renato Ricci.
-After the war, Henriette spent years trying to regain confiscated furniture and paintings.
+After the war, Henriette made claims for confiscated furniture and paintings, included those looted from Jews.

 Beginning in October 1940, Schirach was assigned to organise the evacuation of 2.5 million children from cities threatened by Allied bombing, sometimes to foster parents, but increasingly to purpose-built camps.
 Separating children from their parents was used as an opportunity to indoctrinate them ideologically.